makrai/notes/hu2003-multiling-multitask-benchmark.md

 ### Cross-lingual transfer gap

-* i.e. the difference between ...
-English test set and all other languages in
+* i.e. the difference between English test set and all other languages in Tab 3
-* Table 3
 * This comparison should be taken with a grain of salt, as scores across languages are not directly comparable for the tasks where test sets differ, i.e. POS, NER, MLQA, and TyDiQA-GoldP
   * differences in scores may not be linearly related
-* powerful models such as XLM-R reduce the gap significantly (< mBERT)
+* powerful models such as XLM-R reduce the gap significantly
 * XLM-R reduce the gap significantly compared to mBERT
   * for challenging tasks such as XQuAD and MLQA
   * not have the same impact on the syntactic structured prediction tasks
   * classification tasks, the transfer learning gap is lowest
 * MT reduces the gap across all tasks

-# 5. Analyses [of the limitations of state-of-the-art cross-lingual models] 6
+# 5. Analyses [of the limitations of SOTA cross-lingual models] 6

 ## Best zero-shot model analysis